pusher/pusher-websocket-swift/README.md

 For tutorials and more in-depth information about Pusher Channels, visit our [official docs](https://pusher.com/docs/channels).

 ## Supported platforms
-- Swift 4.2 and above (can be used with Swift 5)
+- Swift 5.0 and above
 - Xcode 11.0 and above
 - Can be used with Objective-C